Planters by shape

 Contact usAre fiberglass planters durable?

-Will my planter crack or fade outdoors in winter?
+Will my planter crack in winter?

-What makes a planter frost-proof?
+What makes a planter non-porous?

 What size planter do I need?